 Japanese eggplant is generally slender, with thin skin and a vibrant purple color.
 It has tender flesh that is high in moisture and subtly sweet.

-Choosing ground meat
+Choosing the right ground meat

 The ground meat used for this dish can include chicken, beef, or pork.
 I chose pork for this recipe, but you can enjoy different flavors by using other types of meat.